Vinnie Kilduff

 Vinnie Kilduff (born 10 August 1960) is an Irish multi-instrumentalist and singer-songwriter, primarily known for his work with U2, The Waterboys, Clannad and Sinéad O'Connor.
-He plays tin whistle, uilleann pipes, guitar, mandolin, piano, harmonica, bodhrán and flute.
-He is described as one of Ireland's best known contemporary tin whistle players.
+He plays whistle, uilleann pipes, guitar, mandolin, piano, harmonica, bodhrán and flute.
+He is described as one of Ireland's best known contemporary whistle players.

 Early life

 Kilduff was born in Knock, County Mayo, Ireland to parents Sheila and Jim.
-His father was a talented fiddle-player and whistle-player.
-Having mastered the tin whistle by the age of six, Kilduff competed in numerous Fleadh Cheoil traditional Irish music competitions throughout his youth.
+His mother was from Killorglin County Kerry.
+His father was a talented fiddle and whistle player.
+Having mastered the whistle by the age of six, the young Kilduff competed in numerous traditional Irish music competitions known as Fleadh Cheoil.
 In 1978, he began to study music in the Chatham Row College of Music in Dublin.

 Musical career – guest artist

 U2

 In 1981, Kilduff was asked by U2 to play uilleann pipes and bodhrán on their album October and to guest with them at their concert in Slane Castle that year.
 In 1983, Kilduff rejoined U2 for their promotional tour of the album War.
 In 2009, the U2 song "Tomorrow" with Kilduff playing the uilleann pipes was featured in It Might Get Loud, the Davis Guggenheim documentary on the electric guitar from the point of view of Jimmy Page, The Edge and Jack White.